The Basic Guide To SEO and Organic Search Visitors

 - Use unordered lists (bullets) to break up content into manageable chunks

 - As already mentioned, use internal links to guide users and search engines through relevant content on your site.
-Using external links is may also be beneficial, since it may align your site within what Google considers to be a good or relevant neighborhood of similar-themed sites.
+Using external links is may also be beneficial, since it may align your site with what Google considers to be a good or relevant neighborhood of similar-themed sites.

 We’ve already touched briefly on the importance of optimizing your site for mobile.
 It’s no longer enough to optimize for desktop and ignore mobile users.
 In fact, Google recently announced that more searches happen on mobile devices than on desktop devices.
 So if you ignore mobile optimization, you potentially alienate over half your site’s visitors.